 Firm-Level Political Risk and Capital Structure Dynamics

-We examine the role of firm-level political risk in the capital structure dynamics for the U.S. listed firms from 2002 to 2017.
-We find that firm-level political risk facilitates firms' speed of adjustment towards its target leverage, and such a positive effect holds for categorical political risk.
-We also find that the positive effect is visible in overleveraged firms.
-Additionally, the cost of equity sensitivity and value of financial flexibility are identified as the possible mechanisms.
-The results remain intact after addressing identification issues and are robust to alternative leverage measures, model specifications, and estimation techniques.
+We examine the role of firm-level political risk in the capital structure dynamics for the US-listed firms from 2002 to 2020.
+We find that higher firm-level political risk can reduce firms' leverage adjustment speed by increasing the costs of adjustment stemming from increasing information asymmetry or agency conflicts, and this effect is more visible in under-leveraged firms than over-leveraged firms.
+We further find that firms with large exposure to political risk are less active in security market activities.
+The results are robust to instrument variable regression, alternative leverage measures, alternative model specification and estimation techniques, and additional controls.
 Our findings highlight the importance of accounting for heterogeneous exposure to political risk in capital structure dynamics.

-Keywords: political risk; capital structure; adjustment cost; financial flexibility
+Keywords: political risk; capital structure; information asymmetry; agency conflicts

 JEL Classification: G30, G32, D72